Skip to main content

 physical oceanography

-Physical oceanography uses the laws of physics to study the structure and dynamics of ocean circulation and water properties, water mass formation, waves, tides, turbulence, and other physical phenomena.
-We study diverse systems such as hydrothermal vent plumes, estuaries, and the Gulf Stream and use a combination of traditional and novel observational techniques together with mathematical and computer modeling.
-A better understanding of the physics of the oceans is important for many interdisciplinary problems such as investigating the factors affecting the global carbon cycle, the ocean’s ecosystems, the dynamics of fish populations, and larval transport.
+Physical Oceanography applies the laws of physics to investigate the structure and dynamics of ocean circulation and water properties, water mass formation, waves, tides, turbulence, and other physical phenomena.
+We study diverse systems, including estuaries, coastal regions, and the open ocean from the surface to its deepest depths, employing a combination of theoretical approaches, traditional and novel observational techniques, and mathematical and computer modeling.
+A better understanding of ocean physics is important for many interdisciplinary problems, such as investigating the factors influencing feedback in the climate system, polar heat transport, the global carbon cycle, oceanic and estuarine ecosystems, fish population dynamics, and larval transport.

 Personnel